jsim91/FCSimple/README.md

 # FCSimple

 Tools for the analysis of .fcs data sets.
-Methods that are currently supported include:
+Methods that are currently supported include (but are not limited to):

 ```
 fcs_join # Use for concatenation of multiple FCS files (can also take a single FCS file) and formatting of package-wide list object